We sent Chandrika on a once-in-a-lifetime Ladakh trip. She came back to tell us how everyone can make it happen.

 By the time you get to your hotel in Nubra Valley after several pit stops on the way, it’ll probably be late afternoon.

-The landscape here is equally fascinating, to say the least, with rolling sand dunes as far as the eyes can see, enclosed by towering rocky mountains on all sides.
+To say the least, the landscape here is equally fascinating, with rolling sand dunes as far as the eyes can see, enclosed by towering rocky mountains on all sides.

 Where to stay in Nubra Valley – Stone Hedge Ladakh